 In addition, there is some evidence that HPV infections are causally linked to skin and prostate cancers.
 The link to skin cancer is still preliminary, but there is much stronger evidence that HPV is linked to many prostate cancers.

-HPV-associated cancers are believed to constitute nearly 5% of all new cancers across the world, making it almost as dangerous as tobacco in that respect.
+HPV is believed to cause nearly 5% of all new cancers across the world, making it almost as dangerous as tobacco in that respect.
 According to the CDC, roughly 79 million Americans are infected with HPV – approximately 14 million Americans contract a new HPV every year.
 Most individuals don’t even know they have the infection until the onset of cancer.
+As you will read below, the CDC also states that over 43,000 HPV-related cancers are diagnosed in the USA every year.
+It may be several times that amount worldwide.

 There were two HPV vaccines on the world market before 2014.
 GSK, also known as GlaxoSmithKline, produced Cervarix, a bivalent (protects against two HPV strains) vaccine.
 It has been withdrawn from the US market (although available in many other markets), because of the competition from the quadrivalent (immunizes against four different HPV strains) and 9-valent (against nine HPV strains) Gardasil vaccines.